Red Sox blank Yankees to earn doubleheader split

 Pedroia made it 3-0 with his RBI single in the sixth.

-Judge nearly brought New York within a run with his deep fly ball to center in the eighth, but Jackie Bradley Jr. reached up and made a spectacular catch to rob Judge of a two-run homer.
+Judge nearly brought New York within a run with his deep fly ball two innings later.

+"I just hit it to the wrong part of the park and the wrong center fielder," Judge said.
+"Jackie's been making plays like that for a long time."

-Didi Gregorius doubled with one out in the ninth and Kimbrel walked pinch hitter Brett Gardner after a fly out to bring up another pinch hitter in Chase Headley, who struck out to end the game.
+Didi Gregorius doubled with one out in the ninth and Kimbrel walked pinch hitter Brett Gardner after a flyout to bring up another pinch hitter, Chase Headley, who struck out to end the game.

 In New York's victory in the opener, the Yankees got a solo homer from Gregorius, a sacrifice fly from Ji-Man Choi and an RBI single from Ronald Torreyes.